TiMESPLiNTER/tsFramework/README.md

 Gives you the possibility to log your messages to the screen, to a file or into the db.
 Manage different loggers which can catch different log levels.

 ### template
 A very powerful template engine which can be modular extended with customtags.
+Developing your own custom tag is very easy and you can do it with minimal PHP skills.